mbarrientos1129/hw9-readme-generator/newReadMe.md

 - [License](#license)

 ##Installation
-Please clone this repo to install this application!
+To install this application, simply clone this repo and try it for yourself!

 ##Usage
-Use this application with the command line in the terminal and answer the prompt accordingly.
+This application is accessable using the command line in VS Code.
+Then answer the prompts accordingly.

 ##Credits
 NA